developer-delta/curriculum/lesson-7-js-dom-intro.md

 Your homework for this lesson is to make the **Tasty Buffet** way better!

-> _When you're done with your homework, safe your work in CodePen, and send the link in Slack!_
+> _When you're done with your homework, save your work in CodePen, and send the link in Slack!_

 ### Buffet Remodel